Estimated reading time: 10 minutes

 Here we discussed getting to the park by self-drive, public transport, and available tours.

 Sydney to Royal National Park train

 There are two ways you can get to the park with the use of public transport.
 The first option is, catching the Illawarra Line from Central and get off from Cronulla.
 From Cronulla take a ferry to Bundeena and follow the foot trail.
-Second option to get to the Royal National Park from the train is to reach to Loftus, Engadine, Heathcote, Waterfall, or Otford, and then through the walking path and into the park.
+The second option to getting to the Royal National Park from the train is to reach Loftus, Engadine, Heathcote, Waterfall, or Otford, and then through the walking path and into the park.

 Sydney to Royal National Park self-drive

 If you are driving, you can enter the park via Farnell Avenue or Lady Wakehurst Drive, or McKell Avenue.
 If you are outbound from Sydney, take off at Farnell Avenue.
 Take the Otford entry point if you are driving from Wollongong.
 Park can be accessed by a 2wd vehicle, however, there is a park entry fee of 12$ per car.
 You can purchase a ticket from available ticket booths from Wattamolla or Garie Beach.

 Royal National Park Sydney day trips and tours

 Sydney has been a popular tourist destination in Australia, there are many tours go to major tourist attractions such as the Blue Mountains and Hunter Valley for wine tasting.
 However, there is only a few tour operators conduct guided tours to Royal National Park Sydney.
 Moreover, mostly you have to book a private tour operator if you are seeking an authentic and flexible itinerary.